MurderFromMars/xero-toolkit-open/README.md

-# 🛠️ CyberXero Toolkit - A Fork of the XeroLinux Toolkit
+# 🛠️ CyberXero Toolkit

 A GTK4 GUI application for managing system tools, configurations, and customizations on **any Arch-based distribution**.

 > **Fork Info:** I previously collaborated with DarkXero and have always appreciated the quality of the XeroLinux project.
 I wanted a version that was minimal enough to use as my daily system, but after discussing the idea with him, it became clear that he did not plan to create a minimal edition or make the toolkit available outside the official distribution.
 Because of that, I decided to take on the work myself and bring XeroLinux features to a minimal Arch installation.
+>
-This fork fulfills that goal by providing an installation process that removes the distribution check and introduces a few additional features described below.
+> This fork fulfills that goal by providing an installation process that removes the distribution check and introduces additional features — including **fully unlocked biometric authentication** that upstream has attempted to restrict.

 ---

 ## 🎯 What It Does

 This tool lets you easily manage and customize your Arch-based system through a clean, modern interface: